Blue: Etymology and linguistics

 The modern English word blue comes from Middle English bleu or blewe, from the Old French bleu, a word of Germanic origin, related to the Old High German word blao (meaning 'shimmering, lustrous').
 In heraldry, the word azure is used for blue.

-In Russian, Mongolian, Irish, and some other languages, there is no single word for blue, but rather different words for light blue (Russian: голубой, goluboj) and dark blue (Russian: синий, sinij) (see Colour term).
+In Russian, Mongolian, Irish, and some other languages, there is no single word for blue, but rather different words for light blue (Russian: голубой, goluboy) and dark blue (Russian: синий, siniy) (see Colour term).

 Several languages, including Japanese and Lakota Sioux, use the same word to describe blue and green.
 For example, in Vietnamese, the colour of both tree leaves and the sky is xanh.
 In Japanese, the word for blue (青, ao) is often used for colours that English speakers would refer to as green, such as the colour of a traffic signal meaning "go".
 In Lakota, the word tȟó is used for both blue and green, the two colours not being distinguished in older Lakota (for more on this subject, see Blue–green distinction in language).

 Linguistic research indicates that languages do not begin by having a word for the colour blue.
 Colour names often developed individually in natural languages, typically beginning with black and white (or dark and light), and then adding red, and only much later – usually as the last main category of colour accepted in a language – adding the colour blue, probably when blue pigments could be manufactured reliably in the culture using that language.